Interesting Facts for Kids

-Sugarcane is the main agricultural product in Mauritius.
+Sugarcane, tea, corn, potatoes and bananas are the main agricultural products in Mauritius.
 Pineapple plantations can also be seen all over the island.

-Mauritian main dishes contain: fresh vegetables, fruits and fish.
-The cuisine is well known for its freshness and exotic spices.
+Mauritian traditional dishes mainly contain fresh vegetables, fruits and fish.
+The Mauritian cuisine is well known for its freshness and exotic spices.

 The Mauritian cuisine has many influences.
 Asian, Indian, European specialties all can be found in the local cuisine.
 Here is some typical Mauritius food: